There is nothing like a plate full of crispy potato skins, filled with melty cheddar cheese, and topped with bacon bits, sour cream and green onions.

 - 2 green onions, thinly sliced, including the greens of the onions

-2 While the potatoes are cooking, cook the bacon strips in a frying pan on medium low heat for 10 to 15 minutes, or until crisp.
+2 Cook the bacon: While the potatoes are cooking, cook the bacon strips in a frying pan on medium low heat for 10 to 15 minutes, or until crisp.
 Drain on paper towels.
 Let cool.
 Crumble.

-3 Remove the potatoes from the oven and let cool enough to handle.
+3 Cut potatoes in half and scoop out the insides: Remove the potatoes from the oven and let cool enough to handle.
 Cut in half horizontally.
 Use a spoon to carefully scoop out the insides, reserving the scooped potatoes for another use, leaving about 1/4 of an inch of potato on the skin.

 4 Bake the potato skins: Increase the heat of the oven to 450°F. Brush or rub canola oil (or another high smoke point oil) all over the potato skins, outside and in.
 Sprinkle with salt.